-The fair value of the 13.38 million options granted was estimated using the Black-Scholes option-pricing model with the following assumptions: 74% volatility, 5-year expected life, 3.5% risk-free interest rate and nil dividend rate.
+The Company applies the fair value method of accounting for stock options.
+The weighted average fair value of options granted during the nine months ended September 30, 2023 was \$0.05 (2022 - \$0.10) based on the following assumptions: 74% volatility, 5-year expected life, 3.5% risk-free interest rate and nil dividend rate.